ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 You can download the [archive](/artifacts/matrix/chapter-3.tar.xz) of the project in its current state to experiment locally on your machine.

-After this rather long chapter, there is now a minimalistic yet fully functional core for the matrix processing library, with some level of regression testing, that can be easily built and used.
-Modern C++ enabled to express move and copy semantics, and the use of smart pointers has made memory management easy.
+After this rather long exercise, you have a minimalistic, yet fully functional core for the matrix processing library, with some level of regression testing.

+Modern C++ enabled you to express move and copy semantics, and to use smart pointers to make memory management easy.

 The compiler will also catch a large number of type or misuse errors.
-With this core functionality in place, you have all you need to actually implement matrix operations in the next chapter.
+With this core functionality in place, you have all you need to actually implement matrix operations in the next section.